Violin/Viola FAQ

 (19) How do you change a violin or viola string, or restring a violin or viola?

-violin strings If you're going to replace all the strings, I would not take them all off at once, but replace them one at a time, the outside strings first, then the inside.
+If you're going to replace all the strings, I would not take them all off at once, but replace them one at a time, the outside strings first, then the inside.
 By doing them one at a time you can retain the placement of the bridge and also better avoid having the soundpost fall.
 It's also crucial that you put the strings in exactly the correct/same peg, and not change that.
-If the pegs are lower left, upper left, upper right, lower right, the strings need to be: G, D, A and E.
+If the pegs are lower left, upper left, upper right, lower right, the violin strings need to be: G, D, A and E. Viola strings: C, G, D and A.

 1. Carefully examine the strings and the way they are attached to your tailpiece and to the pegs in the peg box.